alfredone270895/alfredone270895/README.md

 ## 🚀 About Me
-I'm a full stack developer based in Milan, i love programming and tech.
+I'm a full stack developer based in Milan, i love programming and tech.<br>
 IT Expert and i am finishing my degree in computer science at Università degli studi di Milano.